Gogeta2792/Deadlock-Counter-Builder/README.md

 # Deadlock Counter Builder (Streamlit)

 A small, local Streamlit app that ranks **counter items** after you pick **six** enemy heroes.
-Data lives in JSON; images live under `assets/`.
+Data based on various community data; images live under `assets/`.
 The recommendation math stays in plain Python so the UI stays easy to change.

 ## Why this layout?